Anti Inflammatory Diet 101 – Guide to Reducing Inflammation

 Believe it or not, meditation is super helpful in reducing inflammation as it soothes your body and mind.
 I will be posting some meditations that helped me with heartburn and bloating soon.

-I have created several posts that will answer most of your burning questions.
-Take a look at Gut Survival Kit , Recipe inspiration and Where to buy ingredients to start your anti inflammatory diet soon!
+Take a look at Leaky Gut Guide , Recipe section and Where to buy ingredients to get started on your anti inflammatory diet!